Limiting User Access to Data in Azure Tenants

 Command Description

-az role definition create Creates a custom role in Azure with specified permissions, allowing for granular access control.
+az role definition create Creates a unique Azure role with the desired permissions, enabling fine-grained access control.

-New-AzRoleAssignment Assigns the specified role to a user, group, or service principal at a specified scope.
+New-AzRoleAssignment Gives a user, group, or service principal the designated role within the defined scope.

-az ad group create Creates a new Azure Active Directory group, which can be used to manage user permissions collectively.
+az ad group create Establishes a new Azure Active Directory group that may be used to jointly control user rights.

-az ad group member add Adds a member to an Azure Active Directory group, enhancing group management and access control.
+az ad group member add Enhances group administration and access control by adding a new member to an Azure Active Directory group.

 # Azure CLI: Create a custom role with restricted permissions